Cara Buono

 Cara Buono (born March 1, 1971) is an American actress.
-She started her career in the late 1980s and early 1990s, gaining recognition for her film debut in Gladiator (1992).
-She received a nomination for the Daytime Emmy Award for Outstanding Performer in Children's Programming for a 1991 episode of CBS Schoolbreak Special, and later appeared in multiple episodes of the Law & Order franchise (1996–2024).
-She earned a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her role as Dr. Faye Miller in the AMC period drama series Mad Men (2010), and earned greater recognition later in her career for her role as Karen Wheeler in the Netflix science fiction horror series Stranger Things (2016–present).
+She made her film debut in Gladiator (1992) and received recognition for her roles in various television shows including CBS Schoolbreak Special (1991), Law & Order (1996–2024), Mad Men (2010), and starred as Karen Wheeler in the Netflix series Stranger Things (2016–2025).
+Her roles earned her nominations for both a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series and a Daytime Emmy Award for Outstanding Performer in Children's Programming.

 On film, Buono has appeared in a number of projects since her 1992 debut, with her most notable credits including Hulk (2003), in which she portrayed Edith Banner, Let Me In (2010), A Good Marriage (2014), Paper Towns (2015), All Saints (2017), Monsters and Men (2018), and She Came from the Woods (2022).

 Early life and education

-Buono was born and raised in the Bronx, a borough of New York City, in a blue-collar family of Italian descent.
+Buono was born to Rosemary (née Desiderioscioli; 1930–2023) and Anthony Buono (1927–2021) and raised in the Bronx, a borough of New York City, in a blue-collar family of Italian descent.
 She has two brothers and a sister.

 She attended Fiorello H. LaGuardia High School and graduated from Columbia University with a double major in English and political science, which she completed in three years.
 She made her acting debut in Harvey Fierstein's play Spookhouse at the age of 12.